alleyinteractive/news-sitemap-for-publishers/README.md

 ## Usage

-Activate the plugin in WordPress and flush your rewrite rules.
+Activate the plugin in WordPress and flush your rewrite rules (simply navigate to Settings → Permalinks in the WordPress admin to do so).

+You can verify that the plugin is working by navigating to `/wp-news-sitemap.xml` on your site.
+You should also find a new sitemap entry in your site's robots.txt file for this URL.

 ## Development

-To setup a WordPress installation and run the plugin in a local environment, you can use `wp-env` via the `composer dev` command:
+To set up a WordPress installation and run the plugin in a local environment, you can use `wp-env` via the `composer dev` command:

 ```sh
 composer dev
 ```

-The command will start a local WordPress environment with the plugin activated while also running the front-end assets build process.
-You can also run `npm run start` to start the front-end assets build process separately.
-The front-end assets will be compiled into the `build` directory and will be enqueued automatically by the plugin.
+The command will start a local WordPress environment with the plugin activated.

 ## Testing